A Figure from the Common Lot

 Honoré felt puzzled, as though remembering a dream.
 What had he been thinking?
 Michelet was Broughton’s hired man.
 He guessed, by the sound of footsteps approaching, that Michelet was not alone.
 But Honoré held Anne’s head on his lap, and could not stand without attending to her.

 “Then,” the policeman said, “we will do what is sensible.
 I will assist Madame Lugard.
 I have done so before.
-You and your friend, now you have found him, will go about your affairs.”
+You and your friend, now you have found him, will go about your business.”

 “Hmm!
 This is not so heavy.”